JudahGoldstein/JudahGoldstein/README.md

 - Start automating more of my daily life, the deeper I delve into automation the more I realize I'm doing things that I could just automate.
 - Get an app or two written, just for the experience.
 - Write a machine learning project from scratch with no ML libraries.
+- Learning 3D printing skills to use as part of my custom keyboard workflow (no matter how much I love low profile bare pcb designs).

 **Some stuff I still want to learn:**
  - Reverse engineering malware.